Skip to content

 Audio-Visual Masking

-• How It Works: SAM-2 masks certain sections of the video and audio, then uses the remaining information to predict the masked parts.
-For example, if a segment of audio is missing, the model will use the visual data to infer what the audio might be.
+How It Works: SAM-2 removes sections of the sound or video and tries to fill in the gaps using the remaining information.
+For example, if part of the audio is missing, the model looks at the video to figure out what was said.

 Contrastive Learning